≡ Menu

 You see…

-When it comes to deciding who an insurance company will and won’t insure, each company is free to make up their own rules/guidelines.
-As a result, what you’re going to find is that certain companies can “tend” to be more lenient when it comes to certain pre-existing medical conditions or lifestyle choices.
+When deciding who an insurance company will and won’t insure, each company can make up its rules/guidelines.
+As a result, certain companies can “tend” to be more lenient regarding pre-existing medical conditions or lifestyle choices.

-It’s important to choose an insurance agency that has access to dozens of different life insurance companies so that in addition to just seeking out which company “might” be the “best” for you if you’ve been prescribed Abilify, they can also look for the “best life insurance” for you if you’ve been prescribed Abilify and you’re a little bit overweight too!
+This is why, it’s important to choose an insurance agency that has access to dozens of different life insurance companies so that in addition to just seeking out which company “might” be the “best” for you if you’ve been prescribed Abilify, they can also look for the “best life insurance” for you if you’ve been prescribed Abilify.
+You’re a little bit overweight too!

 So, what are you waiting for?
-Give us a call here at IBUSA and see what we can do for you!
+Call us here at IBUSA and see what we can do for you!

 0 comments… add one